texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 Remember, this is a relative path, so this literally tells the computer, "Run the HelloWorld that is in this directory."
 {{ site.data.alerts.end }}

-{{ site.data.alerts.note }}
-Many things can go wrong when you are programming.
-Turn your cups to red to get help.
-{{ site.data.alerts.end }}

 {{ site.data.alerts.callout_synchronize }}
 Many of you will have problems right now, so, we'll synchronize to get everyone through their errors.
 {{ site.data.alerts.end }}